iainmclachlan/seMethodsGroup11/sqlqueries.md

 -All the cities in a continent organised by largest population to smallest.

-    strSelect = "SELECT ID,Name,Population FROM Continent WHERE "add something tomorrow" ORDER BY Population DESC";
+    strSelect = "SELECT ID,Name,Population FROM world WHERE "add something tomorrow" ORDER BY Population DESC";

     Continent ctnt = new Continent();
                     ctnt.ID = resultSet.getInt("Continent.ID");